Yarella Torres

 Yarella Daniela Torres Cisternas (born 7 January 1992) is a Chilean footballer who plays as a defender for CD Arturo Fernández Vial and the Chile women's national team.

 Club career

 Torres played the 2010 Copa Libertadores Femenina for Everton de Viña del Mar.
-She remained in that club until 2012.
+She remained with the club until 2012.
 From 2013 to 2018, she played for Santiago Wanderers.
 In 2019, she joined CD Palestino.

 On 9 September 2020, Torres signed with CD Arturo Fernández Vial.

 International career

 Torres made her senior debut for Chile on 8 October 2019.